-Leve el Access Condition

-0 ALWays

-1 User Verification (PIN)

-2 (see note 1)

-3 to 4 Reserved for Future Use

-5 to 6 (see note 2)

-7 NEVer

-NOTE 1: This le vel is reserved for a second level of user verification

-(PIN2) that may be defined by an application.

-NOTE 2: Allocat tion of these levels and the respective requirements for

-their fu Ifilment are the responsibility of the appropriate

-admini strative authority.
+Access Condition Level ALWays 0 1 User Verification (PIN) 2 (see note 1) Reserved for Future Use 3 to 4 5 to 6 (see note 2) NEVer This level is reserved for a second level of user verification NOTE 1: (PIN2) that may be defined by an application.
+Allocation of these levels and the respective requirements for their fulfilment are the responsibility of the appropriate administrative authority.